 Leases, as a lessee, are included as intangible right-to-use assets and lease obligations on the Statement of Net Position.
+Subscription-Based Information Technology Arrangements (SBITAs) result in an intangible right-to-use subscription asset and a subscription liability on the Statement of Net Position.

-An intangible right-to-use asset represents the School District's right to use an underlying asset for the lease term.
-Lease obligations represent the School District's liability to make lease payments arising from the lease agreement.
-Intangible right-to-use assets and lease obligations are recognized based on the present value of lease payments over the lease term, where the initial term exceeds 12 months.
-Residual value guarantees and the value of an option to extend or terminate a lease are reflected to the extent it is reasonably certain to be paid or exercised.
-Variable payments based on future performance or usage are not included in the measurement of the lease liability.
-Intangible right-to-use assets are amortized using a straight-line basis over the shorter of the lease term or useful life of the underlying asset.
+An intangible right-to-use asset represents the School District's right to use an underlying asset for the lease or subscription term.
+Lease and subscription obligations represent the School District's liability to make lease and subscription payments arising from the lease or subscription agreement.
+Intangible right-to-use assets, lease obligations and subscription liabilities are recognized based on the present value of lease or subscription payments over the lease term, where the initial term exceeds 12 months.
+Residual value guarantees and the value of an option to extend or terminate a lease or subscription are reflected to the extent it is reasonably certain to be paid or exercised.
+Variable payments based on future performance or usage are not included in the measurement of the lease or subscription liability.
+Intangible right-to-use assets are amortized using a straight-line basis over the shorter of the lease or subscription term or useful life of the underlying asset.

-Capitalization thresholds of intangible right-to-use assets reported in the government-wide fund statements is \$20,000.00.
+Capitalization thresholds of intangible right-to-use assets reported in the government-wide statements are as follows:

+Capitalization

+Policy

+Equipment Lease Assets \$ 20,000.00

+Subscription Assets \$ 100,000.00